manishdhakal2/StopWatch/README.md

-A Basic StopWatch In Kotlin FOr android
+A Basic StopWatch In Kotlin For android